Tweaking your ch-based grid after swapping fonts

 I’m using the Inter Var typeface, so I need to find out what’s going on with its 0.

-For Inter Var, I got a value of 10
+For Inter Var, I got a value of 10.
+On Hey’s website,

 11ch × 0.7953125 = 8.7484375ch ≈ 8.75ch